vocdoni/docs/src/architecture/services/census-service.md

 ### Census Import Local Dump

-Only works with specific merkletree format used by `dump` method.
+Only works with specific merkle tree format used by `dump` method.
 To add a list of plain claims use `addClaimBulk` instead.

 **Private Method**